 Unless the foreigner qualifies for a National Interest Waiver, the employer has to obtain a labor certification (PERM) first.
 Then the employer may file the I-140 Form with the United States Citizenship and Immigration Services (USCIS).

 The PERM labor certification takes about six months.
-After that, getting a the EB-2 visa may take months or years depending on the foreigner's country of citizenship.
+After that, getting an EB-2 visa may take months or years depending on the foreigner's country of citizenship.

 The EB-2 visa processing fee is $345.